How To Set Up Nameservers For Your Domain Name And Website

 Nameservers work behind the scenes 24/7 to tell web browsers where to look on the internet for your domain name.
 When you register a new domain name or update the DNS servers on your domain name, domain name servers around the world need to be updated to access the information.
 This usually takes about 12-36 hours and is referred to as propagation.

-(It usually takes 12-36 hours for DNS to propagate world-wide.
+(Nameservers usually require 12-36 hours for worldwide DNS propagation.
 Source: whatsmydns.net)

 While all this may sound complicated, it’s not!
-You don’t need technical skills to configure nameservers for your domain name if you just follow this tutorial.
+You don’t need technical skills to configure nameservers for your domain.
+We’ll show you exactly what to do in this tutorial.

 Practical Tip